Gan-Tu/classwork/cs188-projects/reinforcement-learning/README.md

 # Introduction
 I will update the spec for this project soon...

+Reinforcement learning: I will implement value iteration and Q-learning.
+I will test my agents first on Grid world (from class), then apply them to a simulated robot controller (Crawler) and Pacman.
+Methods used include Value/policy iteration + Q learning + approximate Q learning

 ## Downloads ##
 To download this project, click [here](http://tugan0329.bitbucket.io/downloads/cs188/reinforcement-learning.zip)